Safety practitioners and advisers

-- reporting any hazards or work practices you feel may be unsafe
+- reporting hazards or work practices you feel may be unsafe

-- acting on health and safety matters where you have influence
+- act on health and safety matters where you have influence

-- promoting health and safety as part of daily work
+- promote psychological and physical health and safety as part of your daily work

-- contributing to quality data and information which measures health and safety compliance.
+- contribute to quality data and information which measures health and safety compliance.

-You may also be responsible for helping the 'person conducting a business or undertaking' (PCBU) meet broader work health and safety obligations..
-This can include:
+- help the 'person conducting a business or undertaking' (PCBU) meet broader work health and safety obligations including:

 - health and safety monitoring and maintenance